We are devoted to providing you a great experience. Restoring and enhancing the natural beauty of your smile is our passion! And we love what we do!

 You may also contact your state or local dental society to find out if the organization has any resources for the public related to the cost of dental services.
 You may want to seek the care of a prosthodontist, a dentist with three years of training beyond dental school who specializes in the care and maintenance of dentures.

 When denture wearers chew their food or talk, there is constant pressure being placed on the dentures.
 Over time, this can lead to ill-fitting dentures and/or misaligned dentures as the ongoing pressure will eventually cause the dentures to become weaker in certain areas.
-Another time why dentures need to be repaired is when they have been accidentally dropped on a hard surface.
+Another reason why dentures need to be repaired is when they have been accidentally dropped on a hard surface.

 While most denture problems can be repaired, not all can.
 For example, minor to moderate cracks and breaks in dentures can often be repaired by a dental professional.
 It is when the dentures are severely cracked, broken in half or warped that they may need to be replaced versus repaired.